jsrath/react-reel/README.md

 # React Reel

-A web app for displaying movies and TV shows.
+React Reel calls an external movie api and loads movie information and videos.

+The frontend can be navigated using the keyboard to simulate a TV without mouse functionality.

 Built in React.

 A live version can be seen at: [https://reactreel.herokuapp.com/](https://reactreel.herokuapp.com/)